Virtual reality: Privacy

-The persistent tracking required by all VR systems makes the technology particularly useful for, and vulnerable to, mass surveillance.
-The expansion of VR will increase the potential and reduce the costs for information gathering of personal actions, movements and responses.
+Digital privacy concerns have been associated with VR platforms; the persistent tracking required by all VR systems makes the technology particularly useful for, and vulnerable to, mass surveillance, including information gathering of personal actions, movements and responses.
 Data from eye tracking sensors, which are projected to become a standard feature in virtual reality headsets, may indirectly reveal information about a user's ethnicity, personality traits, fears, emotions, interests, skills, and physical and mental health conditions.